-The demographics of Cleveland’s public schools—in the Beruschs’ neighborhood school district, 66 percent of students were economically disadvantaged as of 2016—aren’t reflective of the city’s population, as few of its upper-income white families send their kids there.
-Berusch estimated that in her own neighborhood of Cleveland Heights, home to many affluent white people, fewer than half of the families on her block sent their children to public school.
-“It was really good,” she said, “for my children not to go to school only with others who were like them.”
+The demographics of Cleveland’s public schools—in the Beruschs’ neighborhood school district, 66 percent of students were economically disadvantaged as of 2016—aren’t reflective of the city’s population, as few of its upper-income white families send their kids to them.
+Berusch estimates that in her own neighborhood of Cleveland Heights, home to many affluent white people, fewer than half of the families on her block sent their children to public school.
+“It was really good,” she says, “for my children not to go to school only with others who were like them.”

-Christina Suh lives in a Boston-area neighborhood known as Brookline, where the median home value is over $840,000.
-Suh said her public high school provides as many—if not more—opportunities for her two children compared to the smaller-area private schools.
-Her kids can, for example, participate in an annual Shakespeare play, a student-directed drama festival, acapella groups, and a wide array of courses.
+Christina Suh lives in a Boston-area neighborhood known as Brookline, where the median home value is more than $840,000.
+Suh says her public high school provides as many—if not more—opportunities for her two children compared to the smaller-area private schools.
+Her kids can, for example, participate in an annual Shakespeare play, a student-directed drama festival, a capella groups, and a wide array of courses.
 Like Berusch, Suh wants her children to be in an environment that mimics the real world.
-While acknowledging the advantages of private education, where counselors are often assigned far fewer students to manage and mentor, she suggested that an all-public-school world might create an impetus for constantly experimenting with and improving the experience of public education.
+While acknowledging the advantages of private education, where counselors are often assigned far fewer students to manage and mentor, she suggests that an all-public-school world might create an impetus for constantly experimenting with and improving the experience of public education.

-Tufts’s Levine echoed this point.
-If all schools were public, he said, everyone—including wealthier families—would be responsible for every school, so more people would step up to address any problems in those institutions than they do in the real world.
+Tufts’s Levine echoes this point.
+If all schools were public, he says, everyone—including wealthier families—would be responsible for every school, so more people would step up to address any problems in those institutions than they do in the real world.
 School boards and after-school enrichment programs, for example, would have more volunteers; campus-improvement efforts and textbook upgrades would get more funding.
-“Trying to force everybody to be part of the same education system,” Levine said, “is a way to make everyone feel responsible for its success.”
+“Trying to force everybody to be part of the same education system,” Levine says, “is a way to make everyone feel responsible for its success.”

 And even in the most rigorous public schools, money can easily distinguish educational outcomes: Well-resourced kids who have access to private tutoring or college-prep services, who can study instead of work part-time, who get to take private dance or language lessons to enhance their worldview unsurprisingly tend to fare better than do kids who are less fortunate.